jxs1211/karpenter-provider-alicloud/.github/ISSUE_TEMPLATE/CLEANUP.md

 ---
 name: Clean Up Request
-about: Suggest to clean up code, process or tech debt to the Karpenter-provider-alicloud project
+about: Suggest to clean up code, process or tech debt to the Karpenter-provider-alibabacloud project
 labels: kind/cleanup

 ---